open-policy-agent/opa/docs/book/security.md

 authentication, you must configure an authorization policy that checks the tokens.
 If the client does not supply a Bearer token, the `input.identity` value will be undefined when the authorization policy is evaluated.
+- Client TLS certificates: Client TLS authentication is enabled by starting OPA with ``--authentication=tls``.
+When this authentication mode is enabled, OPA will require all clients to provide a client certificate.
+It is verified against the CA certificate(s) provided via `--tls-ca-cert-path`.
+Upon successful verification, the `input.identity` value is set to the TLS certificate's subject.

+  Note that TLS authentication does not disable non-HTTPS listeners.
+To ensure that all your communication is secured, it should be paired with an authorization policy (see below) that at least requires the client identity (`input.identity`) to _be set_.

 For authorization, OPA relies on policy written in Rego.
 Authorization is enabled by starting OPA with ``--authorization=basic``.